Ar-Ess/RPG_Enemy_IA/README.md

 ***

-# Types of enemy behaviour
+# Types of enemy behavior

-For every original RPG game, there is a different enemy behaviour.
-It is important to know about this topic which would be the one will make our game shine.
-It important to distinguish the enemy behaviour from the combat system, it is not the same.
-We can be, for example, in a live combat system and fight in a Link-Usuall game or a Cadence of Hyrule style.
-Both are live combat system, but the enemy behaviour is different.
-Usually, this term "enemy behaviour" can match with the creative mechanics of each game.
+For every original RPG game, there is a different enemy behavior.
+It is important to know about this topic which would be the one that will make our game shine.
+It important to distinguish the enemy behavior from the combat system, it is not the same.
+We can be, for example, in a live combat system and fight in a Link-usual game or a Cadence of Hyrule style.
+Both are live combat systems, but the enemy behavior is different.
+Usually, the term "enemy behavior" can match with the creative mechanics of each game.

-Now I am going to list some types of enemy behaviour:
+Now I am going to list some types of enemy behavior:

 ## Static Turn-based (Pokemon)
-In this type of behaviour the enemy do not move from its position, meaning of "static".
-And obviously, due the combat system, we add the "Turn-based".
-This eases the developer's life because the atacks are predefined and there has not to be any type of physics neither collisions.
+In this type of behavior the enemy does not move from its position, meaning of "static".
+And obviously, due to the combat system, we add the "Turn-based".
+This eases the developer's life because the attacks are predefined and there has not to be any type of physics neither collisions.
 The enemy just chooses the attack and then makes the action from its position.

 ![](static-turnbased-pokemon.jpg)

 ## Static Natural (Cadence of Hyrule)
 The static natural is a strange combination, there are a few enemies of them.
-In this case, Cadence of Hyrule presents some enemies which actitude is static, but attacking the player at the ryhthm of the music.
+In this case, Cadence of Hyrule presents some enemies which attitude is static but attacking the player at the rhythm of the music.
 Natural comes from the sense which the enemy is located in the same place the player is, so there's no need to enter a new scene to defeat the enemy itself.

 ![](static-natural-cadence.gif)